lipku/livetalking-doc/docs/source/usage.md

 mim install "mmpose>=1.1.0"
 ```
 - Download the model
-Download the model required for running MuseTalk.
-A download address is provided: <https://caiyun.139.com/m/i?2eAjs2nXXnRgr>  Extraction code: qdg2
+Download the model required for running MuseTalk. <https://pan.quark.cn/s/5f603eb97e93>
-After decompression, copy the files under "models" to the "models" folder of this project.
+After decompression musetalk.zip, copy the files under "models" to the "models" folder of this project.
-Download the digital human model.
-Link: <https://caiyun.139.com/m/i?2eAjs8optksop>  Extraction code: 3mkt.
-After decompression, copy the entire folder to the "data/avatars" folder of this project.
+After decompression avator_1.zip, copy the entire folder to the "data/avatars" folder of this project.
 - Run
 python app.py --model musetalk --transport webrtc
 Open http://serverip:8010/webrtcapi.html in a browser.